Rankings and Recognition

 Excellence and achievement abound at The University of Texas at Arlington.
 Our highly ranked academic programs attract the best and brightest scholars from around the world, and our faculty and students consistently receive national and international recognition for their accomplishments.
 The breadth and depth of these accolades accentuate UT Arlington’s status as a pre-eminent place for intellectual pursuits and a driver of positive change.

-- U.S. News & World Report ranks UT Arlington fifth nationally for providing a racially and ethnically diverse campus.
+- U.S. News & World Report ranks UT Arlington fifth among national universities for undergraduate diversity.

 - UT Arlington is one of six universities nationwide to be named a “Next Generation University” in a 2013 study published by the New America Foundation.
 The report cites the University’s online courses and degree programs, enrollment growth, and position as an emerging research institution.